matloff/polyanNA/README.md

 Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of regression coefficients and the like.
-By constrast, our emphasis here is on prediction, especially relevant in this era of Big Data.
+By constrast, our emphasis here is on **prediction**, especially relevant in this era of Big Data.
 The main contribution of this package is a novel technique that we call the Tower Method, which is directly aimed at prediction.
 It is nonimputational.